-A key element of B.C. and Alaska’s commitment to protect Transboundary Waters is the establishment of a Water Quality Monitoring Program.
+A key element of B.C. and Alaska’s commitment to protect Transboundary Waters was the establishment of a Water Quality Monitoring Program.

-B.C.’s Ministry of Environment and Climate Change Strategy (ENV) is developing the program in conjunction with various provincial, state, tribal, and First Nations organizations.
-Collectively these groups will play a role in monitoring water quality and quantity, sharing traditional knowledge of the ecosystem, interpreting the compiled data, and reporting the findings to the Bilateral Working Group.
+B.C.’s Ministry of Environment and Climate Change Strategy (ENV) developed the program in conjunction with various provincial, state, tribal, and First Nations organizations.
+Collectively these groups played a role in monitoring water quality and quantity, shared traditional knowledge of the ecosystem, interpreted the compiled data, and reported the findings to the Bilateral Working Group.